 As wind and wandering wave

 At this point, the speaker finally states his meaning clearly.
-While he has been referring to the slaves and the masters inadvertently up until this point, here he decides to make his meaning very clear.
-As God speaks, he says, “I unchain the slave”.
+While he has been referring to the slaves and the masters inadvertently until this point, so he decides to make his meaning very clear.
+As God speaks, he says, “I unchain the slave.”
 This reveals the author’s notion that God himself freed the slaves.
-He then declares that the slave should be as free as “wind and wandering wave”.
+He then declares that the slave should be as free as “wind and wandering wave.”

 I cause from every creature